AhmedAbdelerhman/docker/README.md

     *sudo chkconfig docker on

-  18-ECS elastic container service it is third party service that mange container for you
+  18-ECS elastic container service it is third party service that mange container for you In AWS, when you run containers using services like Amazon ECS (Elastic Container Service) or EKS (Elastic Kubernetes Service), the IP addresses of the containers can also change due to the dynamic nature of container orchestration.

 19- Multi-stage builds in Docker are a feature that allows you to use multiple FROM statements